llSourcell/learn_math_fast/README.md

 # Awesome Math [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

 A curated list of awesome mathematics resources.
+This is resource mentioned in [this](https://youtu.be/YzfdL58virc) video on Youtube by Siraj Raval.
+The credits for this curriculum go to [rossant](https://github.com/rossant/awesome-math).
+I've merely wrapped it, adding in my own resources.

 # Contents